-It can seem impossible to find commonalities between the Chinese and the West: Confucianism vs. Age of Enlightenment, introversion vs. extroversion, democracy vs. communism, censorship vs. openness.
+It sometimes seems impossible to find things in common between the Chinese and the West: Confucianism vs. Age of Enlightenment, introversion vs. extroversion, democracy vs. communism, censorship vs. openness.
 The two countries are, in many ways, opposites.
 When it comes to how education should be delivered to kids, American and Chinese parents are deeply invested in platforms that fall on polar ends of a spectrum.
 Chinese parents want content and test scores.
-Americans are more worried about their child’s experience.
+Americans are more concerned about their child’s experience.
 As with most things in life, the middle path probably points a way forward.

 This idea, combining the best of both the Chinese and the American educational systems, is the earnest conclusion of author Lenora Chu in her book, Little Soldiers, which explores the successes and failures of the Chinese State system, and recounts her family’s choice to put their son into a Chinese kindergarten.
 If you’re a parent or an educator, (doubly again if you’re in China), the book can sometimes deliver an especially volatile emotional experience.
 More than once I found myself chucking my copy across the room.

-Like my family, Chu and her family are American expats in Shanghai; we live blocks away from one another on the same road, Changle Lu, in the Former French Concession.
-(I’ve never met them).
+Like my family, Chu and her family are American expats in Shanghai; we live on the same road, Changle Lu, in the Former French Concession.
+(I have never met Chu).
 Unlike my family, however, Chu is ethnically Chinese-American, and has the unbelievable benefit of speaking fluent Mandarin.
 Likewise, her husband, Rob Schmitz, an NPR China correspondent, learned Mandarin as a Peace Corp volunteer in his twenties.

 As an expat who chanced a move to China without speaking the language, without cultural attachment or ethnic familiarity, and with much older children (teenagers), I was suprised at my level of irritation when Chu expressed her personal frustrations about China.
 When she complains that her Chinese ethnicity makes her a “special kind of foreigner . . . deserving of unique disdain,” or alludes to the fact that she doesn’t understand Shanghainese, I found myself hissing, “Oh, boo hoo!”